We are Water Protectors

 Carole Lindstrom is Anishinaabe/Metis and is a proud member of the Turtle Mountain Band of Ojibwe Indians.
 She was born and raised in Nebraska and now lives in Maryland.
 She is a self-proclaimed library geek and grew up as a bookworm.
 She didn’t begin her writing career until after she became a mom, where she discovered her love for storytelling.

 Michaela Goade is an enrolled member of the Tlingit & Haida Indian Tribes of Alaska.
 She is an artist and picture book illustrator living on traditional Tlingit land.
-Her work includes Her favorite color is ocean.
+Her work includes Her favorite color is ocean blue.

 Check out our educational video games!